6 Best Athlon Scopes [2024 Review]

 Best Overall: Midas TAC 6-24×50 First Focal Plane Riflescope

 The Midas TAC FFP riflescope features turrets that track well and have smooth and audible clicks.
 It also has superior optical quality with impressive light transmission ability.
-The fully multi-coated optics also reduces light reflection, producing bright and crisp images.
+The fully multi-coated optics also reduce light reflection, producing bright and crisp images.
 Plus, its lenses are coated with XPL coating, giving it added protection against scratches, oil, and dirt.
+The Midas TAC FFP comes with the APRS2 FFP MIL reticle that’s specially designed for long-range and competition shooting.
+This reticle helps you to easily make holdover positions and windage corrections as well as determine distance.
+This scope is also equipped with a precision zero-stop system that lets you lock your zero position and dial back to it with a precise stop.

 Pros